 Time is a resource to invest in

 “Either run the day or the day runs you.” – Jim Rohn, entrepreneur & author

 Managing time as a precious resource means prioritizing your day.
 You won’t have the energy to do everything you ideally want to.
 Don’t be afraid to delegate tasks to others.
 Everyone has their special skills.
-Ask a business associate or a family member for a favour.
-Don’t wear yourself out attempting to do everything on your to do list.
+Ask a business associate or a family member for a favor.
+Don’t wear yourself out attempting to do everything on your to-do list.
 And don’t forget to thank those who assist you.

 You can also use a timer and set office hours.
 It is easy to spend hours on social media promotion.
 I am guilty of this because social media is one way to promote your business, so I tell myself I am being productive, but I need to keep track of how much time I am spending on it.

 Setting office hours is also critical to your health and well being.
 If you can work from anywhere, it is all too easy to fit in some work time before or during a family dinner.
-Instead, draw boundaries on when you are devoting time to work, and when you are devoting time to family and friends… and time for yourself.
+Instead, draw boundaries on when you are devoting time to work, and when you are devoting time to family and friends, and set aside enough time for yourself.

 Tick tock!
 What will you achieve when the clock strikes midnight tonight?